ssbc/go-ssb/README.md

 # Go-SSB [![GoDoc](https://godoc.org/go.cryptoscope.co/ssb?status.svg)](https://godoc.org/go.cryptoscope.co/ssb)

-This is a work-in-progress full-stack implementaion of [secure-scuttlebutt](https://www.scuttlebutt.nz) using the [Go](https://golang.org) programming language.
+This is a work-in-progress full-stack implementation of [secure-scuttlebutt](https://www.scuttlebutt.nz) using the [Go](https://golang.org) programming language.

 WARNING: Backwards incompatible changes will be made.
-You can vendor this code for a more stable experience but before v1 the naming of types and functions will change for a more coherent experiance.
+You can vendor this code for a more stable experience but before version 1 the naming of types and functions will change for a more coherent experience.

 ## Server Features

-* [x] Follow-graph implementation (based on [gonum](https://www.gonum.org)) to authorize incomming connections
+* [x] Follow-graph implementation (based on [gonum](https://www.gonum.org)) to authorize incoming connections
 * [x] [Blobs](https://ssbc.github.io/scuttlebutt-protocol-guide/#blobs) store and replication
 * [x] _Legacy_ gossip [replication](https://ssbc.github.io/scuttlebutt-protocol-guide/#createHistoryStream) ([ebt](https://github.com/dominictarr/epidemic-broadcast-trees) not implementation yet)
 * [x] Publishing new messages to the log
-* [ ] Invite mechanics (might wait for direct-user-invites to stabalize)
+* [ ] Invite mechanics (might wait for direct-user-invites to stabilize)

 ## Building

 We are trying to adopt the new [Go Modules](https://github.com/golang/go/wiki/Modules) way of defining dependencies and therefore require at least Go version 1.11 to build with the `go.mod` file definitions.
-(Building with erlier versions still possible, though.
+(Building with earlier versions is still possible, though.
 We keep an intact dependency tree in `vendor/`, populated by `go mod vendor`, which is picked up by default since Go 1.09.)

-There are two binary exeutables in this repo that are usefull right now, both located in the `cmd` folder. `go-sbot` is the database server, handling incoming connections and supplying replication to other peers. `sbotcli` is a command line interface to query feeds and instruct actions like _connect to X_.
+There are two binary executable in this project that are useful right now, both located in the `cmd` folder. `go-sbot` is the database server, handling incoming connections and supplying replication to other peers. `sbotcli` is a command line interface to query feeds and instruct actions like _connect to X_.
 This also works against the JS implementation.

-If you _just_ want to build the server and play without without contributing to the code (and are using a recent go version > 1.11), you can do this:
+If you _just_ want to build the server and play without contributing to the code (and are using a recent go version > 1.11), you can do this:

 ```bash
 # clone the repo